billy-horn/oscar/README.md

         • PIL
     - application
         • XCode
+        • CreateML

 ## Methods of Analysis

-OSCAR is built on a Convolutional Neural Network (CNN) with TensorFlow, using accuracy, loss, and precision as metrics.
+The OSCAR model is built with a Convolutional Neural Network.
+Two models constructed with TensorFlow can be found within the Jupyter Notebooks of the [`notebooks`](./notebooks) section of this repo.
+A model using CreateML can be found within the [`app`](./app) section of this repo.
+The models are assessed using the accuracy and precision metrics.
+Accuracy is used to determine how well the model is performing on all categories, and precision is used to determine how well each class is performing.
+Accuracy and precision were chosen as metrics because the true positives and true negatives are important for OSCAR's use as they can tell you what can and cannot be recycled.

 ## Data
-### Do to the size of the data set, it has not been included in this repo.
+### Due to the size of the data set, it has not been included in this repo.
 Please follow the link below for downloading.

 The data set from this project consists of over 2,500 total images separated into the five categories mentioned above.
 The images were collected and shared by [**Gary Thung**](https://github.com/garythung) and [**Mindy Yang**](https://github.com/yangmindy4) for their paper ( [**link**](http://cs229.stanford.edu/proj2016/poster/ThungYang-ClassificationOfTrashForRecyclabilityStatus-poster.pdf) ).
 More information on the data set and a download link can be found [**here**](https://github.com/garythung/trashnet#dataset).